NiLuJe/FBInk/README.md

 # NOTES

-Kindle support is limited to anything with a touchscreen (i.e., anything since the Kindle Touch).
-The Kindle 4 is *NOT* supported.
+Kindle support is split into Touch devices, and legacy devices (up to, and *including* the K4).
+This is because older devices use a completely different eInk controller.

 Kobo support has been tested on a H2O running a recent FW version (i.e., 32bpp fb).